darrrgghh/Metal-Music/README.md

 - **Recording Protocol:**
   Professional metal vocalists are recruited to re-record the selected excerpts in five different vocal conditions.
 These re-recorded stimuli form the basis of our perceptual experiment, where participants are asked to "sing back" the excerpts.
 ## Spotify {UN}Popularity Analyzer
-The **Spotify 'UN'Popularity Analyzer** is a Python-based GUI application developed as part of our research.
+The **Spotify 'UN'Popularity Analyzer 0.3** is a Python-based GUI application developed as part of our research.
 It serves to build a database of musical fragments and evaluate popularity metrics using the Spotify API.
 The tool provides:

 - **Search Bar:**
   Supports pressing Enter or clicking the "Search" button to trigger an artist search.